Arch Enemy: European tour, Deceivers, and Loomis' departure (2020–2023)

+The band toured throughout 2023.
 On 30 December 2023, Loomis left Arch Enemy on good terms to "enter a new chapter in [his] life."
 Joey Concepcion, who had previously filled in for Loomis for Arch Enemy's shows at Summer Breeze Open Air and Elbriot in 2018, was announced as his replacement.
-Concepcion's first tour with the band was the Deceivers Asia Tour which took place in April and May 2024, and was the final tour of the Deceivers album cycle.
+Concepcion's first tour with the band was the Deceivers Asia Tour, which took place in April and May 2024, and was the final tour of the Deceivers album cycle.